AcookFSU/Music-Movers/README.md

 # Obstacles:
 1. Two group members dropped the class during the last to final week of the course, so we had to regroup and redistribute the work
+2. We had issues setting up our individual implementations of mySQL servers

 # Distribution of Work: